USA Broadcasting: History

-Financial Troubles and Shutdown
+Financial issues and shutdown

-There were also plans to convert stations in Newark and its Satellite in Smithtown (proposed callsign: WORX, "The Works"), Los Angeles (proposed callsign: KLIK, "Click"), Chicago (proposed callsign: WNDE, "Windy") and Atlantic City/Philiadelphia (proposed callsign: WACY, "Wacky", or an equivalent, as that callsign was already in use), to the new local-TV model.
+There were also plans to convert stations in Newark and its satellite in Smithtown (proposed callsign: WORX, "The Works"), Los Angeles (proposed callsign: KLIK, "Click"), Chicago (proposed callsign: WNDE, "Windy") and Atlantic City/Philadelphia (proposed callsign: WACY, "Wacky", or an equivalent, as that callsign was already in use), to the new local-TV model.
 However, due to financial troubles in 2000, USAB had scrapped those plans and reduced programming on its existing independent stations.
 In the summer of 2000, Diller suddenly put the entire station roster up for sale.
 Disney/ABC and Univision were the companies in the running to buy the stations, but Univision outbid Disney in a close race.
-On May 21, 2001, Univision purchased the stations and converted them into Spanish language outlets.
+On May 21, 2001, Univision purchased the stations and converted them into Spanish-language outlets.
 Some affiliated with Univision, but most joined its new sister network, Telefutura (renamed UniMás in 2013), which was launched on January 14, 2002.

 USA Networks eventually exited the television market by selling USA Network to Vivendi Universal Entertainment, a subsidiary of Vivendi Universal SA that owns Universal Studios, also in 2001, which in May 2004, sold Vivendi Universal's entertainment assets (excluding Universal Music Group) to General Electric, which later transferred its NBC (including another Spanish-language network Telemundo) assets to Vivendi Universal Entertainment, and later renamed it NBCUniversal; this marked USA Networks' slight return to the broadcast industry as NBCU owns the flagship NBC network, and NBCU owns its own NBC and Telemundo stations.
 NBCUniversal is now owned by Comcast, after the latter half-acquired the percent of the company in 2011, and fully acquired it in 2013.

 Other stations

 Silver King/USA Broadcasting briefly owned four Fox affiliate stations, formerly owned by SF Broadcasting: WLUK (Green Bay, Wisconsin), KHON (Honolulu, Hawaii), WALA (Mobile, Alabama), and WVUE (New Orleans, Louisiana).
-That ownership was between from November 27, 1995 until April 1, 1998, before the four stations were sold to Emmis Communications.
+That ownership was between from November 27, 1995, until April 1, 1998, before the four stations were sold to Emmis Communications.
 Emmis eventually departed from television ownership and resold the stations to other parties, including LIN TV Corporation and in WVUE's case, a group led by the owner of the New Orleans Saints, Tom Benson in 2008.